michaelssavage/spanish-worksheets/README.md

 # Spanish Worksheets

-Homework straight to your inbox.
+**Homework straight to your inbox.**

+A Django app deployed to Railway with a Github Action CRON job.
+The CRON runs every second day and generates Spanish homework via an LLM, and then sends an email of the homework via Mailgun SMTP.

 ## Setup
-### first time setup
+### first time setup locally

 1. `poetry init`
 2. `poetry install`